Category Archives: pr2_en

 The structure is the same as on the M drive.

 You have been provided activity data from a group of employees in an international company.
-Your task is to convert all data to the desired output units, show the results and give basic statistics.
+The data files are provided after the requirements section.
+Your task is to convert the data in the files to the desired output units, show the results of the conversion and provide basic statistics.

 Requirements